dcooperdalrymple/fan-controller/README.md

 # ATtiny13A PWM Fan Controller
 Have an old piece of gear with a noisy VAC fan?
 This simple project might just work for you.
-Using a tiny 8-pin microcontroller, you can control the PWM duty cycle of a 3-pin CPU case fan and alter its RPM using a simple potentiometer.
+Using a tiny 8-pin microcontroller, you can control the PWM duty cycle of a 4-pin CPU fan or the voltage of a 3-pin case fan and alter its RPM using a simple potentiometer.

 ![Fan Controller Schematic](img/schematic.png)